tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 With a horrible imagination taking over me, I ran to the kitchen window, ready to notice the omen that the AI ​​could, in some way, have made about my house.

-But when he had glanced quickly toward the outside, through the window.
+But when he had glanced quickly towards the outside, through the window.
 I... didn't see anyone.
 There was no man or any other person outside the house.
-Not knowing whether to be relieved or with more suspicion in my mind.
+Not knowing if I should be relieved or with more suspicion in my mind.
 I ran to my cell phone, and continued talking to the AI.
 But before I came back, I realized that it was already getting dark, I didn't know how long I had been there talking to that shit DrawingGlove.
 I had only started talking to her because I was bored on a Friday and to help even more, when I had started talking to her, the weather had been cold all day, with snow taking over around the neighborhood.

 I could have simply tried to go to sleep, but even that wasn't working.
 Seemingly all things led me to try and talk to this strange AI.